 - Any situation where it appears that the student’s conduct may present a danger or threat to the health or safety of others; and/or

 - Any situation that is detrimental to the educational mission and/or interests of the College.

-The Student Code of Conduct may be applied to behavior conducted online, via email, or other electronic medium.
-Most online speech by students not involving College networks or technology may be protected as free expression and is not subject to this Code.
+The Student Code of Conduct may be applied to behavior conducted online, via email, or other electronic mediums.
+Most online speech by students not involving College networks or technology may be protected as free expression.

 The Student Code of Conduct applies to guests of College community members whose hosts may be held accountable for the misconduct of their guests.